gitarthagogoi/Joint-Beamforming-and-Optimization-for-Hybrid-IRS-assisted-Wireless-Communication-System/README.md

 - Joint optimization of **W** (BS precoder) and **Θ** (Hybrid IRS matrix)
 - Verification experiments to validate the hybrid scheme

-This will complete the full hybrid IRS evaluation pipeline.
+This will complete the full hybrid IRS evaluation phase.

 ---